New version in June 2023

 The first English translation of the DWA manual was published in 2007 and revisions were made in 2012 and 2020.
 This is the new version 5.0/2023.

 In this revised manual, the chapters on development and research, the two cases, the mapping to ICF and the references have been updated.
 The manual has also been supplemented with an ”easy-to-read” adaptation of the self-assessment form.

 About the DWA

-Dialogue about Work Ability (DWA) is designed by the occupational therapists Eva Norrby and Iréne Linddahl.
-The instrument has been used in Sweden since 2001 (original Swedish title: Dialog om arbetsförmåga, DOA).
-The first English translation was launched in 2007.
+The instrument Dialogue about Work Ability (DWA) is designed by the occupational therapists Eva Norrby and Iréne Linddahl.
+The DWA has been used in Sweden since 2001 (original Swedish title: Dialog om arbetsförmåga, DOA).

-The instrument focuses on participation through an individual’s assessment of his/her ability to work, as well as in the dialogue with an occupational therapist on the results of self-assessment and the occupational therapist assessment.
+The instrument focuses on participation through a person’s self-assessment of his/her ability to work (appendix A1 - original self-assessment form and appendix A2 - "easy-to-read" adaptation of the self-assessment), as well as in the dialogue with an occupational therapist on the results of self-assessment and the occupational therapist assessment (appendix B - summary form).
 Repeated assessments can lead to changes in the person’s ability to work, being traced in relation to the goals formulated in the rehabilitation plan.